layline-io/layline-doc/docs/03-assets/services/asset-service-cassandra.md

 #### Link EnrichCustomer Processor to Cassandra Service

-To us the Cassandra Service in the JavaScript Processor, we first have to **assign the Service within the JavaScript Processor** like so:
+To use the Cassandra Service in the JavaScript Processor, we first have to **assign the Service within the JavaScript Processor** like so:

 ![](.asset-service-cassandra_images/08048d0d.png "Link Service to JavaScript Asset (Service Cassandra)")